Probing Vacuum Field Fluctuations and Source Radiation Separately in Space and Time: Introduction

-Analyzing the physical mechanisms behind the structure and dynamical properties of an atom interacting with the electromagnetic vacuum, e.g. the Lamb shift and spontaneous emission, one finds two inseparable contributions which can be uniquely identified via the DDC (Dalibard, Dupont-Roc, Cohen-Tannoudji) formalism \cite{dalibard_vacuum_1982,dalibard_dynamics_1984}: (i) Fluctuations of the atom's charged constituents lead to the emission of source radiation which can act back on the atom (radiation reaction) \cite{welton_observable_1948,ackerhalt_radiation_1973-1,milonni_radiation_1981,milonni_casimir_1982}, (ii) the atom can interact with vacuum fluctuations of the electromagnetic field \cite{welton_observable_1948}.
-It is the intricate interplay between source radiation and vacuum field contributions which leads to the stability of ground-state atoms and energy conservation: The loss of energy due to the emission of source radiation by the fluctuating charges is canceled by the process in which the atom absorbs energy from the vacuum \cite{milonni1994quantum}.
+Analyzing the physical mechanisms behind the structure and dynamical properties of an atom interacting with the electromagnetic vacuum, e.g., the Lamb shift and spontaneous emission, one finds two inseparable contributions \cite{milonni1994quantum}: (i) Fluctuations of the atom's charged constituents lead to the emission of source radiation which can act back on the atom (radiation reaction) \cite{welton_observable_1948,ackerhalt_radiation_1973-1,milonni_radiation_1981,milonni_casimir_1982}, (ii) the atom can interact with vacuum fluctuations of the electromagnetic field \cite{welton_observable_1948}.
+It is the intricate interplay between these two contributions which leads to the stability of ground-state atoms: The loss of energy due to the emission of source radiation by the fluctuating charges is canceled by the process in which the atom absorbs energy from the vacuum \cite{milonni1994quantum}.

-Here, we suggest a way to probe these `two sides of the same quantum-mechanical coin' \cite{senitzky_radiation-reaction_1973} individually in space and time.
-The idea is based on Fermi's two-atom Gedankenexperiment \cite{fermi_quantum_1932} in which two atoms are placed at a distance $\delta r$ in empty space and they interact with the vacuum electromagnetic field for a finite time $\tau$.
-When considering the generation of correlations between the two atoms \cite{biswas_virtual_1990} source radiation and the interaction with vacuum field fluctuations play again the pivotal roles \cite{tjoa_when_2021}: (i) The atoms become correlated since atom A interacts with the source radiation emitted by atom B (or vice versa), i.e. the two atoms exchange photons. (ii) They can individually interact with vacuum field fluctuations and thereby correlations pre-existing in the vacuum field are swapped to the atoms.
+These `two sides of the same quantum-mechanical coin' \cite{senitzky_radiation-reaction_1973} also play the pivotal roles in Fermi's two-atom Gedankenexperiment \cite{fermi_quantum_1932,tjoa_when_2021}, in which two atoms are placed at a distance $R$ in empty space and interact with the vacuum electromagnetic field for a finite time $\tau$, see Figs.~\ref{fig:AtomsScheme} (b) and (c).
+When considering the generation of correlations between the two atoms \cite{biswas_virtual_1990} one finds that the atoms become correlated since atom A interacts with the source radiation emitted by atom B (or vice versa), i.e., the two atoms exchange photons, or they can individually interact with vacuum-field fluctuations and thereby correlations pre-existing in the vacuum field are swapped to the atoms \cite{tjoa_when_2021}.

-Analyzing these contributions reveals fundamental features of quantum field theory. \textit{Causality:} The two atoms can infer information about each other via the exchange of source radiation.
-According to special relativity, its contribution must therefore vanish, when the atoms remain space-like separated ($\delta r > c \tau $, $c$: speed of light).
-Whether this is strictly true in a quantum mechanical treatment, had led to a debate in the past \cite{fermi_quantum_1932,biswas_virtual_1990,buchholz_there_1994,hegerfeldt_causality_1994}, which was eventually settled theoretically in favor of strict causality \cite{milonni_photodetection_1995,power1997analysis}.
-An experimental verification \cite{sabin_fermi_2011} is, however, still missing.